syncfusion-content/xamarin-docs/Xamarin/Button/Customization.md

 ![SfButton with image with icon image with top alignment](images/Button_imagealignment_bottom.png)

-*Left image alignment in SfButton*
+**Left image alignment in `SfButton`**

-With RTL flow direction, image alignment with `Start` will change its direction of placing image to right.
-To keep that in same `Left` position, set as per in below
+In RTL flow direction, image alignment with `Start` will change its direction of placing image to the right.
+To keep that in same left position, set `Left` alignment as shown in the following code sample.

 {% tabs %}
 {% highlight xaml %}